 Energy Deal – Switch Together – Collective Switching

-The Energy Deal collective switching campaign will launch on 10 December and can help you do just that
+The Energy Deal collective switching campaign launched on 10 December and can help you do just that

 What is collective energy switching?